 There are a number of different types of life insurance policies in France like ‘Whole of Life’ policy which are an investment-linked life policy that has a cash in value, the benefit of this would be that you have a cash lump sum if you decided you no longer required the cover.
 Another option would be ‘Term Assurance’ policy.
 This provides a specified amount of life cover for a specific period, and a premium agreed at the start of the contract.

 The main difference here is that it doesn’t have an investment link to the policy; it has no cash-in value.
 However, the premiums are traditionally more competitive.
 Both of these options can be funded by regular or single payments but the cost need not form a large part of your budget, and should be seen as essential as the premiums you pay on other insurances as your car is unlikely to pay any tax bill for you!

-This information is only provided as a guide.
+This information is only provided as a guide to life insurance in France.
 If you need assistance, seek the help of a specialist; each individual case is different.